sveltejs/kit/documentation/docs/05-load.md

 ### Output

-Any promises on the returned `data` object will be resolved, if they are top-level properties.
+On the client, the only requirement for the returned `data` is to be an object at the top level.
+On the server, the output also needs to be JSON-serializable.
+The exception to this rule are top-level promises, which will be resolved before returning.
 This makes it easy to return multiple promises without creating a waterfall:

 ```js
 // @filename: $types.d.ts